MedMaxLab/selfEEG/docs/index.rst

      - - Split data according to the experimental setting
        - Create custom Datasets and Samplers to give to the Dataloader
    * - :doc:`augmentation <selfeeg.augmentation>`
-     - - Implementations of several data augmentations
+     - - Implementation of several data augmentations
        - Combine different data augmentations
    * - :doc:`models <selfeeg.models>`
      - - Implementation of several Deep Learning Models